thehydrogen/neo/README.md

 Comments have been left in places where fixes are required.

-Notable omissions;
-- ladders
-- velocity
-- potion effects
-- water movement
-- lava movement
-- clients above 1.8

 ***NEO IS CURRENTLY UNTESTED.
 EXPECT ISSUES***

+## What's missing?
+- Ladders - comments have been left where they need to be implemented.
+Refer to MCP
+- Potion effects - to be implemented in jumping and aiMoveSpeed
+- Water and lava movement - to be implemented in move entity with heading.
+Refer to MCP
+- Motion and bounding boxes for colliding blocks - look in `me.hydro.emulator.collision`.
+Refer to MCP
+- Velocity/Knockback
+- Post 1.8 clients

 ## Usage
 Each player you're emulating should have their own `Emulator` object.